For Loop

 The for

-loop will keep executing the code until the specified condition becomes false.
+loop keeps executing the code as long as the specified condition is met, terminating when the condition evaluates to false.

 for (let i = 0; i < 3; i++) {